Software at TACC

 System-Installed

-TACC maintains a large list of currently installed software on all HPC resources: Lonestar6, Frontera, Stampede3 and Vista.
+TACC maintains a database of currently installed software packages and libraries across all HPC resources: Lonestar6, Frontera, Stampede3 and Vista.

 If the software search results are inconclusive you have two choices: